sreilly64/TombsOfAmascutStats/README.md

 # Tombs of Amascut Stats
-This plugin provides detailed phase/kill times, damage tracking, and other stats for teams doing Tombs of Amascut.
+This plugin provides detailed phase times, damage tracking (total personal damage and percent of team's damage), and other stats for encounters in the Tombs of Amascut.
+The plugin can be configured to display these stats to either buff bar icons or to the chat box.